 Below is a listing of some of the different properties a computer virus is capable of having and what the particular property is capable of doing.
-Keep in mind that not all viruses will have every one of these abilities.
+Keep in mind that not all viruses have all of these abilities.

 Your computer can be infected even if files are just copied.
 Because some viruses are memory resident, as soon as a diskette or program is loaded into memory, the virus then attaches itself into memory and then is capable of infecting any file on the computer you have access to.